Skip to content

 For more perspective: Christian Romance: The Lie Behind the First Kiss in Fiction

-This is okay too, but be prepared to have a conversation about it.
-Saying, “Sorry, I don’t want to kiss you anymore for reasons of my own” is not respectful.
+This is okay too, but be prepared to have a conversation .
+Saying, “Sorry, I don’t want to kiss you anymore” is not respectful.
 If he’s worthy of your heart, he’s worthy of knowing why it changed.
 Is it because you felt pressured?
-You’re concerned with purity?
-You feel uncomfortable with that level of physical affection?
+Purity concerns?
+Discomfort with that level of physical affection?
 Talk about it during a time when both of you are open to listening to each other’s side of the matter.
 (In other words, no throwing it out there in the middle of a fight.)

 What if he’s the one who changed his mind?
 Respect that.
 When it comes to setting boundaries, always take the route of the person with the most reservations.

-This is by far the biggest question Christian teens have about dating…and it’s the wrong question to ask.
-As I said in Following God’s Rules: The Right Questions to Ask, instead of wondering how far can you go, ask “How can my boyfriend/girlfriend and I treasure Christ with our relationship?”
+Of course this question will come up in a post offering relationship advice for teens.
+But it’s the wrong question to ask.
+Instead of wondering how far can you go, ask “How can my boyfriend/girlfriend and I treasure Christ with our relationship?”

-• Applying the “Disney movie” rule: If a couple wouldn’t do it in a G-rated Disney movie, you shouldn’t do it.
+• Apply the “Disney movie” rule: If a couple wouldn’t do it in a G-rated Disney movie, you shouldn’t either.

-If you do choose to get a purity ring and don’t want to field awkward questions, wear it on any finger but your left hand ring finger (the one that will hold a wedding band someday).
-That tends to draw more attention, whereas lots of people wear rings on their other fingers just for fun.
+If you want a purity ring but wish to avoid awkward questions, don’t wear it on your left hand ring finger (the one that will hold a wedding band someday).
+That tends to draw more attention.

 teen's guide to Christian Dating